An Apology for Money: Money creation balanced by some thing

+\begin{quote} You do look, my son, in a mov'd sort, as if you were dismay'd: be cheerful, sir: our revels now are ended.
+These our actors, as I foretold you, were all spirits and are melted into air, into thin air: and, like the baseless fabric of this vision, the cloud-capp'd towers, the gorgeous palaces, the solemn temples, the great globe itself, yea, all which it inherit, shall dissolve and, like this insubstantial pageant faded, leave not a rack behind.
+We are such stuff as dreams are made on, and our little life is rounded with a sleep. ({\em Prospero}, in {\it William Shakespeare's The Tempest}) \end{quote}

-In more recent times (around 2000 aD) the money created {\it via} monetization of ``products'' of the ``financial sector'', such as speculative derivatives of any kind, has {\em by far outnumbered} the money created by governments (bonds) in their attempt of ``deficit spending'' as a means to maintain low unemployment rates and social stability.
-Therefore, it appears almost absurd when investment bankers (and some associated ``conservative'' economists), blame governments of ``Keynsianism,'' while simultaneously engaging in excessive fiat money creation of several magnitudes higher than any of these additional government bonds.
-Furthermore, in times of crises they attempt to consolidate their assets by seducing or blackmailing governments into securing them through future taxation; thereby effectively ``taking hostage'' entire populations, as well as the future generations, of these states by getting them into debt.
+{{I}}{n} more recent times the money created {\it via} monetization of products of the financial sector, such as speculative derivatives of any kind, has {\em by far outnumbered} the money created by governments (bonds) in their attempt of deficit spending as a means to maintain low unemployment rates, social stability, and military spending.
+Therefore, it appears almost absurd when investment bankers (and some associated ``conservative'' economists), blame governments of Keynsianism, while simultaneously engaging in excessive fiat money creation several magnitudes higher than any of these additional government activities.
+Furthermore, in times of crises they attempt to consolidate their assets by seducing or blackmailing governments into securing them through future taxation; thereby effectively taking hostage entire populations, as well as the future generations, of these states by dragging them into debt.
+Indeed, besides all ideological ``blabla'' talk directed toward the uninformed public, all kinds of money multiplications -- both from government sources as well as from the financial sectors -- contribute to an inflation of the monetary base and to its effective demise.